Common changes to your body to expect after pregnancy and birth can include:

-If you’re breastfeeding, your first few days will be spent feeding colostrum – a nutrient-rich substance – to your baby.
-After this, you’ll start producing breastmilk which can cause your breasts to become tender and sore.
+If you're breastfeeding, your first few days will be spent feeding colostrum – a nutrient-rich substance – to your baby.
+After this, you'll start producing breastmilk which can cause your breasts to become tender and sore.
 This soreness may reduce after you get into a rhythm of breastfeeding and your baby starts ingesting higher quantities of milk.
+Many women struggle with breastfeeding.
+This is normal and could be helped by consulting a lactation professional or your child and family health nurse.

 For the first four to six weeks after birth, vaginal bleeding will continue.
 Some of this bleeding can be quite heavy and may even be clotted.
 This should fade after four to six weeks and may change in colour from a bright red to a lighter tinted red-brown or pink before stopping.